Michelle F. Moseley Counseling

 So, what are the benefits of telehealth?

 You may be used to traveling to an office to meet with a healthcare provider.
-Once there, you may sit in a room waiting and then be called to another room to actually talk with the provider.
+Once there, you may sit in a room to wait and then be called to another room to actually talk with the provider.
 This was considered the “normal” way to conduct healthcare appointments for many people prior to the COVID-19 pandemic.
 The call for limited in-person interaction in 2020 quickly turned things toward telehealth, allowing people to continue to meet with their healthcare providers while limiting the potential for exposure to germs.

 Since transitioning my therapy practice to all telehealth in April 2020, I have been pleasantly surprised by the many benefits of utilizing telemental health services.
 Some of these are things that would not have previously crossed my mind.